spatie/laravel-enum/README.md

 ### Request Data Transformation

-A common scenario is that you receive an enumerable value as part of yor request data.
+A common scenario is that you receive an enumerable value as part of your request data.
 To let you work with it as a real enum object you can transform request data to an enum in a similar way to the model attribute casting.

 #### Request macro